Center for Judicial Excellence

 You are here: Home / Archives for judicial accountability

-Filed Under: News Tagged With: alabama, baby Jane doe, child custody, child homicide, child support, judicial accountability, Virginia
+Filed Under: News Tagged With: child custody, child homicide, Family Court, judicial accountability, Orange County

-Filed Under: News Tagged With: abuse, child custody, child homicide, domestic violence, Family Court, georgia, gun violence, homicide, judicial accountability, Tennessee
+Filed Under: News Tagged With: abuse, child custody, child homicide, CJE, custody, domestic violence, Family Court, gun violence, judicial accountability, USA Today

-Filed Under: News Tagged With: center for judicial excellence, child custody, child homicide, child safety, family trauma, judicial accountability, judicial failure, Pennsylvania
+Filed Under: News, Uncategorized Tagged With: abuse, child custody, child homicide, Family Court, judicial accountability, Keira's Law, legislation

 • 1